grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-**Benjamin:** The code looks better and having the constant in one place will make it more maintainable, but I think the Statement in its current form is weaker than before.
-We can change the `InitialValue` to anything and the Statement will still be true, since it does not state that this constant needs to have a value of "0".
+**Benjamin:** The code looks better and having the "0" constant in one place will make it more maintainable.
+However, I think the Statement in its current form is weaker than before.
+I mean, we can change the `InitialValue` to anything and the Statement will still be true, since it does not state that this constant needs to have a value of "0".

 **Johnny:** That's right.
 We need to add it to our TODO list to handle this case.
 Can you write it down?

 **Benjamin:** Sure.
 I will write it as "TODO: 0 should be used as an initial value."

 **Johnny:** Ok.
-We should handle it now, especially since it is part of the story we are currently implementing, but I will leave it for later just to show you the power of TODO list in TDD -- whatever is on the list, we can forget and get back to when we have nothing better to do.
+We should handle it now, especially since it's part of the story we are currently implementing, but I will leave it for later just to show you the power of TODO list in TDD -- whatever is on the list, we can forget and get back to when we have nothing better to do.
 Our next item from the list is this:

 ### Statement 2: Calculator should display entered digits